jacobxperez/rams/README.md

 ## About

-Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that gives the developer the freedom to explore and discover new designs.
+Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that gives the designer the freedom to explore and discover new designs.
 By eliminating the unnecessary, the essential simplifies the design process.

 ## Getting Started